 To enroll in VA Health Care, veterans will need the following documents:

 - Account numbers for any current health insurance policies, including private insurance or Medicare

 - Social Security numbers for themselves and qualifying dependents

 - Their most recent tax return

-Veterans with mesothelioma may also want to bring medical records proving their diagnosis, as well as military records that can prove how they were exposed to asbestos while they served.
+Veterans with mesothelioma may also want to bring medical records proving their diagnosis and military records proving how they were exposed to asbestos while they served.